-Goodwill of \$60,995 and \$63,740 is included in goodwill and intangible assets, net in the accompanying condensed consolidated balance sheets at March 31, 2021 and December 31, 2020, respectively.
+Goodwill of \$142,573 and \$63,740 is included in goodwill and intangible assets, net in the accompanying condensed consolidated balance sheets at September 30, 2021 and December 31, 2020, respectively.
+As described in Note 2.
+SIGNIFICANT EVENTS, the System recognized \$86,984 of goodwill related to the stock purchase of Senior Helpers.
 The System has elected to amortize goodwill prospectively using the straight-line method over a 10-year period in accordance with Accounting Standards Update ("ASU") 2019-06.
-Goodwill amortization of \$2,925, \$1,782 and \$7,255 is included in depreciation and amortization in the accompanying condensed consolidated statements of operations and changes in net assets for the three months ended March 31, 2021, three months ended March 31, 2020 and the year ended December 31, 2020, respectively.
-Intangible assets with expected useful lives are amortized over that period.
+Goodwill amortization is included in depreciation and amortization in the accompanying condensed consolidated statements of operations and changes in net assets.
+Goodwill amortization expense is as follows: